 Commitments against the resources of the Trust Fund may be made only if they are covered by the necessary income.
 No commitments shall be made in advance of the receipt of contributions.

-6 bis 7.
-There should be maintained an operating reserve at a constant level of at least 15 per
+7. There should be maintained an operating reserve at a constant level of at least 15 per

 cent of estimated annual expenditure or US$100,000 whichever is higher.